d-morrison/IntroStatActivities/_book/02-L01-random-assignment.md

 \newpage

-1. The pharmaceutical company Moderna Therapeutics,  working in conjunction with the National Institutes of Health, conducted Phase 3 clinical trials towards a vaccine for COVID-19 last fall.
+1. The pharmaceutical company Moderna Therapeutics,  working in conjunction with the National Institutes of Health, conducted Phase 3 clinical trials of a vaccine for COVID-19 last fall.
 US clinical research sites enrolled 30,000 volunteers without COVID-19 to participate.
 Participants were randomly assigned to receive either the candidate vaccine or a saline placebo.
 They were then followed to assess whether or not they developed COVID-19.
 The trial was double-blind, so neither the investigators nor the participants knew who was assigned to which group.
 \vspace{0.1in}

     Explanatory variable: